May Day Celebration – 1st May 2022, 5.30am

 Each year the members of Ryburn Longsword have got out of bed early to ‘dance in’ the May at sunrise and then relocate to a team-member’s house for a communal breakfast.
 For the second year running, Government restrictions have banned our meeting up but that hasn’t stopped us getting up at 5.30 to view the dawn and meeting up for virtual breakfast by Zoom.

 Let’s hope we can dance the sun up on May 1st 2022!

 And – how it should be… Mayday 2019

 Keep up to date with Ryburn Longsword on our Facebook page:

 Longsword dance is a Yorkshire-based form of traditional dance performed by five, six or eight dancers dancing together in a circle, making a number of movements in which the dancers go over or under one of the swords.
 The dance normally ends with the production and display of a ‘lock’ where swords are intertwined in one of a variety of shapes.

-If you would like to try Longsword dancing, please contact Pauline Jones on 01422 823099.
+If you would like to try Longsword dancing, please contact Sue Coe on 01422 822569.

-We welcome dancers of all ages and abilities to our Wednesday evening practices which take place from 7.30pm to 9.00pm at 103 Oldham Rd, Ripponden.
+We welcome dancers of all ages and abilities to our Wednesday evening practices which take place from 7.30pm to 9.00pm at 103 Oldham Road, Ripponden.
 We are very lucky to be able to dance to traditional live music for our practices, which are very friendly and informal.

 Adult dancers wear a velvet surcoat or vest with applique panels showing scenes from the Ryburn Valley, which were originally designed and made by Chris Coe.
 Recently, new panels were created by Emma Smith, one of our dancers.
 The younger members wear velvet tabards whose backs show creatures found in the Ryburn valley.
 They were also designed by Chris in consultation with young people themselves.
 The beautiful colours of the velvet and satins combine to dramatic effect during the twists and turns of the dances, especially in sunlight.